Shaher909/myReads-APP/README.md

 # MyReads Project

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.
+In this application, the main page displays a list of "shelves" (i.e. categories), each of which contains a number of books.
+The three shelves are: Currently Reading, Want to Read and Read.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://reactjs.org/docs/create-a-new-react-app.html) to bootstrap the project.
+Each book has a control that lets you select the shelf for that book.
+When you select a different shelf, the book moves there.
+Note that the default value for the control should always be the current shelf the book is in.

-## TL;DR
+The main page also has a link to /search, a search page that allows you to find books to add to your library.
+The search page has a text input that may be used to find books.
+As the value of the text input changes, the books that match that query are displayed on the page, along with a control that lets you add the book to your library.
+To keep the interface consistent, you may consider re-using some of the code you used to display the books on the main page.

-To get started developing right away:
+## How to get the project running on your machine

-- install all project dependencies with `npm install`
+To run the project on your machine, navigate to the project folder and:

-- start the development server with `npm start`
+1- install all project dependencies with `npm install` 2- start the development server with `npm start` Please be aware that the start script in the "package.json" file has been adjusted to run with an older implementation of openssl to avoid some certification problems when running the project locally, as this is only practice project and not used in a productive environment.

 ## What You're Getting